MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 #### Chunking

 The first thing to do is prepare our string by chunking it into equal sections.
 We might need to pad the final block if our string will not perfectly chunk (which is nearly always).
-Usually a hashing function will turn the string charterers into their binary representations and make sure they are padded to an equal length.
+Usually a hashing function will turn the string charterers into their numerical representations and make sure they are padded to an equal length.

 ![evenly chunked blocks](https://user-images.githubusercontent.com/4499581/101887615-08477a00-3b95-11eb-8a60-9f01f7be853f.png)